mirror/vbox/src/VBox/ValidationKit/testboxscript/win/readme.txt

          \HKLM\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp\SecurityLayer
          Change DWORD Hex '2' -> '1'

-26. If this is an Intel box and the CPU is capable of Nested Paging, edit C:\autoexec-testbox.cmd and append '--nested-paging'
+28. If this is an Intel box and the CPU is capable of Nested Paging, edit C:\autoexec-testbox.cmd and append '--nested-paging'

-27. Enable RDP access by opening "System Properties" and selecting "Allow remote connections to this computer" in the "Remote" tab.
-Ensure that "Allow connections only from computers running Remote Desktop with Network Level Authentication" is not checked or rdesktop can't access it.

 That's currently it.